amos6224/terraform-elk/README.md

 ## Known issues

 * Private hosted zone [issue](https://github.com/hashicorp/terraform/issues/1503)
 * Terraform is not destroying resources correctly which has been made even worse by splitting everything into modules.
 Currently you need to manually destroy your ec2 instances by hand :( (see [github issue](https://github.com/hashicorp/terraform/issues/1472)).
-I am currently not using the subnet module which just means I have to destroy the environment twice.
+I am currently not using the subnet module which just means I have to destroy the environment twice (fixed in 0.5.1/2).
 * I have noticed that in using a private VPC the `aws_instance` uses `aws_security_group.elastic.id` but in the default VPC it seems to require `aws_security_group.elastic.name`.
-This may have been resolved in v0.4.x of terraform.
+This may have been resolved in v0.4.x of terraform but I am only using private vpc's now.